Twisted conjugacy classes for polyfree groups: Polyfree groups of length 2

 where $F_n$ denotes a free group of rank $n$.
 Since $F_s$ is free, this sequence splits so $G$ has the form $F_r \rtimes F_s$.
 To investigate the $R_{\infty}$ property for such groups, we proceed in several steps by considering the following cases:\\ Case 1. $F_r\times F_s$ where $\max\{r,s\}\geq 2$.\\ Case 2. $\mathbb Z\rtimes_{\theta} F_s$, $s\geq 2$.\\ Case 3. $F_2\rtimes_{\theta} \mathbb Z$.\\ Case 4. $F_r\rtimes_{\theta} \mathbb Z$, $r\geq 3$.\\ Case 5. $F_2\rtimes_{\theta} F_s$, $s\ge 2$.\\ Case 6. $F_r\rtimes_{\theta} F_s$ where $\min\{r,s\}\geq 2$.\\

 Let $a\in F_n$ and denote by $Z_n(a)$ the centralizer of $a$ in the group $F_n$.
-It is well known that if $a$ is the trivial element then $Z_n(a)=F_n$ otherwise $Z_n(a)$ contains $a$ and is isomorphic to the infinite cyclic group.
-The group $Z_n(a)$ is also isomorphic to the maximal cyclic subgroup which contains $a$.
+It is well known that if $a$ is the trivial element then $Z_n(a)=F_n$; otherwise $Z_n(a)$ contains $a$ and is isomorphic to the infinite cyclic group.
+The group $Z_n(a)$ is equal to the maximal cyclic subgroup which contains $a$.

 Given an element of $F_r\times F_s$, it has the form $(a,b)$ where $a\in F_r$ and $b\in F_s$.
 We have:

 \begin{lemma} The centralizer of $(a,b)$ is:\\ {\rm I)} The group $F_r\times F_s$ if $a=b=1$.\\ {\rm II)} The subgroup $Z_r(a)\times F_s$ if $a\ne 1$ and $b=1$.\\ {\rm III)} The subgroup $F_r\times Z_s(b)$ if $a=1$ and $b\ne 1$.\\ {\rm IV)} The subgroup $Z_r(a)\times Z_s(b)$. \end{lemma}